cds-snc/gc-articles/README.md

 This script will automatically update the [VERSION, theme and plugin files](https://github.com/cds-snc/platform-mvp-ircc/commit/d697a147499f36b2bff456d1be3d3a07e4e58711) and create a PR titled `Version bump [version number]`

-### 2) Visit Github and review/merge the Pull Request that was created.
+### 2) Visit Github and review/merge the Version bump Pull Request that was created.

 ### 3) Create and tag a release